 In the example shown, the goal is to count errors in a given range.
 The formula in E5 is:

-The ISERROR function returns TRUE when a cell contains an error, and FALSE if not.
-In the example, ISERROR receives a range of cells (B5:B9) as input.
-Because there are five cells in the range, ISERROR evaluates each cell and returns five results in an array of TRUE / FALSE values:
+Working from the inside out, the ISERROR function returns TRUE when a cell contains an error, and FALSE if not.
+Because there are five cells in the range B5:B9, ISERROR evaluates each cell and returns five results in an array like this:

-To coerce the TRUE/FALSE values to 1's and 0's, we use a double negative (called a double unary).
+To coerce the TRUE/FALSE values to 1's and 0's, we use a double negative (--).
 The resulting array looks like this:

 Finally, SUMPRODUCT sums the items in this array and returns the total, which is 3 in this case.

-Note: ISERROR counts all errors.
-If for some reason you want to count all errors except #N/A, you can use the ISERR function instead.
+The ISERROR function counts all errors.
+If for some reason you want to count all errors except #N/A, you can use the ISERR function instead:

 The Excel ISERROR function returns TRUE for any error type excel generates, including #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?, or #NULL!
 You can use ISERROR together with the IF function to test for errors and display a custom message, or...